 The four (4) nine-week grades shall be averaged into the student's final grade.
 Each quarter is weighted equally.
-Constancy in grading procedures is key to success with all students' success across all grade levels ( $6^{th} - 12^{th}$ grade).
-It also promotes CONSISTENCY for teachers, students and parents at each grade level.
+Constancy in grading procedures is key to success across all grade levels.
+This also promotes CONSISTENCY for teachers, students, and parents at each grade level.
 The final grade for a student will be determined using one of two methods, quality points or percentages.
 Examples are provided below.